jlchan/StartUpDG.jl/docs/src/more_meshes.md

 # Additional mesh types

-In addition to more "standard" mesh types, StartUpDG.jl also has experimental supoprt for hybrid and cut-cell meshes.
-Both are currently restricted to two dimensions.
+In addition to more "standard" mesh types, StartUpDG.jl also has experimental support for hybrid and cut-cell meshes.
+Both are currently restricted to two dimensional domains.

 ## Hybrid meshes